gRally/gRally.github.io/_pages/roadmap.md

 At the moment gRally is shipped with a working VR management, but the VR is basic.
 With this new step you can interact with the UI.

-### Baitoni-Bondone
-<div id="container36" class="gRally-progress"></div>
-The stage where gRally runs its first kilometers.
-It's entered now the refreshing mode due to the sim and graphic engine developments.

 ### FMOD
 <div id="container30" class="gRally-progress"></div>